fleebeee/kurssiarkisto/README.md

     $ cd server
     $ npm install

-After these steps, you can run the server with `node server.js` and visit localhost:3003 in your browser to use the server API.
+After these steps, you can run the server with `npm run dev` and visit localhost:3003 in your browser to use the server API.

 ### Client